garden-io/garden/docs/reference/action-types/Deploy/helm.md

 kind:

 spec:
-  # Whether to set the --atomic flag during installs and upgrades.
-Set to false if e.g. you want to see more
-  # information about failures and then manually roll back, instead of having Helm do it automatically on failure.
-  atomicInstall: true

   # A valid Kubernetes namespace name.
 Must be a valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters,
   # numbers and dashes, must start with a letter, and cannot end with a dash) and must not be longer than 63
   # characters.